Dwajasthambam also known as Kodimaram is a flagstaff that is commonly seen in the Hindu temples across South India and Srilanka.

 Customs to be followed

-Worship of dwajasthambam is must before entering the mandaps and sanctoram sanctum.
+Worship of dwajasthambam is a must before entering the mandaps and Sanctorum sanctum.
 One should touch the dwastambam and do namaskar before entering the mahamandapa.

 While performing the pradakshina (Circumambulation) one should even include the vahana, balipeetam and dwajastambam areas too.
 All the due respect that we pay before the main diety must also be given to the dwajastambam.